mui/mui-x/docs/data/tree-view/rich-tree-view/headless/headless.md

   state: UseCustomPluginState;
   // The context value defined by your plugin and passed to the items
   contextValue: UseCustomPluginContextValue;
+  // The slots used by this plugin
+  slots: UseCustomPluginSlots;
+  // The slot props used by this plugin
+  slotProps: UseCustomPluginSlotProps;
   // The name of the models defined by your plugin
   modelNames: UseCustomPluginModelNames;
   // The plugins this plugin needs to work correctly